You are a Scientist

 Christiana Figueres and colleagues published the graph below last year.
 I blogged about it last December.
 You can find a link to the original article there.

-To keep all this positive, glass half full and so on, I will close by saying that the world’s scientists could be wrong about climate and we will all win the lottery next week.
+To keep all this positive, glass half full and so on, I will close by saying that the world’s scientists could be wrong about climate and we will all find a ten pound gold nugget in the alley and win the lottery next week.